Irish Car Rentals | Cheap Car Rental Ireland

 Alternatively, why not watch the northern lights from the remote and mysterious Tory Island before heading back to the mainland, enjoying a pint of Guinness in Ireland’s most northerly pub, watching the waves swell and break 600 metres below the Slieve League cliffs, having a late seafood lunch in Sligo, then heading to a folk music festival in lively Galway city.

 Optional Services & Products

-When you book a car with Irish Car Rentals, there are a number of additional products and services on offer, these include options such as additional drivers, child safety seats, GPS Navigation Systems and cancellation cover.
+When you book a rental car with Irish Car Rentals, there are a number of additional products and services on offer, these include options such as additional drivers, child safety seats, Global Positioning System GPS and cancellation cover.

 Irish Car Rentals - independent carrentals agency

-Car Rental Reviews
+Car Rental Ireland Reviews

 "Efficient & friendly service.
 Extremely competitive pricing."
 Dublin Airport, Ireland - 13th March 2018

 "Great customer service, lovely cars" Galway, Ireland - 10th March 2018

 "Staff lovely to deal with.
 Cars clean, and no quibble about wear and tear.
 Great prices for off peak times.
 Good locations and quick service. " Dublin City, Ireland - 21st February 2018